exasol/pyexasol/docs/SCRIPT_OUTPUT.md

 ### SCRIPT MODE
 Script mode is useful for production usage and during last stages of development.

-Accepts connections from all VM's and stores output of each VM into separate log file.
+Connections are accepted from all VM's.
+Output of each VM is stored into separate log file.

-Runs for one SQL statement only and stops automatically.
+Server runs for single SQL statement and stops automatically.

 How to use it:
 1. (optional) Create base directory for UDF script logs and set it using `udf_output_dir` connection option.